AdaCore/spark2014/docs/ug/tutorial.rst

 .. image:: static/search_prove_line.png

-We select the ``Progressively split`` value for choice ``Proof strategy`` in the window raised, in order to maximize proof precision, and click on :menuselection:`Execute`:
+We select the ``Progressively split`` value for choice ``Proof strategy`` in the window raised in order to maximize proof precision (or equivalently set the ``Proof level`` to 3 in the proof panel corresponding to a basic user profile), and click on :menuselection:`Execute`:

 .. image:: static/search_prove_line_by_path.png